krpratik/PlivoApp/README.md

 Ubuntu-16.04   (32 bit) with node, npm installed
 Steps :- (for 32 bit Ubuntu OS)
-1) Download and unzip 1-hello-world.zip
+1) Download and unzip node_modules.tar in the same directory as app.js
 2) Go inside 1-hello-world (cd /1-hello-world)
 3) run following commands in the terminal after step 1 :
 	a)  Run “npm install”    to install dependencies and node modules